ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 ALTERCATION IN THE CROWD — NEGLIGENT SECURITY SUIT

 A fight breaks out in the general-admission area during a high-energy set, and several attendees are injured.
 An injured party sues the promoter and venue for negligent security, alleging inadequate staffing and a failure to intervene.
-Without an Assault & Battery endorsement on the GL policy, a claim like this is typically excluded.
+Without an Assault & Battery endorsement, a claim like this is typically excluded.
 With A&B in place, defense costs and any covered settlement fall within the program.

 EVENT CANCELLATION